Sakharova Prospekt, Moscow (Summer 2019)

 July 24: Midterm Exam #1 – In-Class

-July 25: A Preview/Portrait of Putin’s Russia
+July 25: Putin’s Russia

-In-Class Film – Vitaliy Manskiy (2018) Putin’s Witnesses.
+Watch: FILM – Vitaliy Manskiy (2018) Putin’s Witnesses.
 Studio Vertov.
 1hour 42mins.

 Response paper assigned (Due August 3).